saarangp/digipot_setup/README.md

 ### Motivation

-Measuring backscatter modulation in various load conditions is key to understanding the behavior
+Accurately measuring backscatter modulation is key to understanding the behavior of neural dust PZTs under various load conditions.
+In the past, measuring modulation with discrete resistors proved to be effective in minimizing parasitics.
+However, manually swapping out resistors introduces lots of disturbance, and doesn't allow for fine load conditions to be measured.
+To ensure accurate measurements with minimal parasitics, I developed this digipot, arduino, and python workflow to rapidly and robustly acquire, and analyze data.

 ### General Overview

+In this repo there is the `.ino` file for the Arduino code, as well as jupyter notebooks for acquiring, and analyzing the data.
+This readme should give an indepth guide to using these tools to rapidly acquire load conditioned backscatter modulation.

 ### Getting Started

 Make sure you have git installed on your computer.
 If not, [here](https://www.atlassian.com/git/tutorials/install-git) is a tutorial

-To get started, clone this repo: In terminal, run `git clone https://github.com/saarangp/digipot_setup/edit/master/README.md` Then, cd into the repo.
+To get started, clone this repo: In terminal, run `git clone https://github.com/saarangp/digipot_setup/` Then, cd into the repo.

 #### Dependencies